cal-weng/Terminus-docs/docs/how-to/space/bill.md

 ## Generate Bill And Pay
 The following scenarios will generate bills, and payment may be required:

-- **Creating a Terminus in the cloud**<br>
+- **Creating an Olares in the cloud**<br>
    Depending on the cloud service provider you choose and the different configurations in various regions, it will have different pricing.
 Once you select and click to create, we will immediately generate an Invoice.
-After you complete the payment, the Terminus will begin to install.
+After you complete the payment, the Olares will begin to install.

-- **Adding a Worker to a Terminus in the cloud** <br>
+- **Adding a Worker to an Olares in the cloud** <br>
    also incurs monthly charges.
 After the initial period, these charges will be combined into a one monthly bill.

 - **Restoring a snapshot to the cloud** <br>
-   This is equivalent to creating a new Terminus in the cloud, and also incurs monthly charges.
+   This is equivalent to creating a new Olares in the cloud, and also incurs monthly charges.

-- **Destroying a Terminus in the cloud**<br>
+- **Destroying an Olares in the cloud**<br>
    We will immediately settle the fees up to the current date.
 The amount of fee will be adjusted accordingly.

 - **Monthly bills, pay as you use**<br>